Introduction

 1. Lower costs

 AI can take care of everyday tasks like reconciling payments, answering customer questions, and checking data.
 This reduces the workload on your team and helps save money over time.
+Studies suggest AI payment automation can deliver a 5-45% increase in PSP team productivity and up to 80% faster accounts payable procedures.

 2. Better fraud control

 Machine Learning models can study transactions in real time and catch unusual activity before it turns into a loss.
 This builds trust with customers and protects revenue.
+AI can reduce fraud-associated losses by more than 50%.

 3. Higher efficiency